 Stainless pipe fittings require good finishing to look good and last longer.
 It is the constant contact with water that makes pipes and fittings rust and lose their original color.
 However, thanks to technology, you can give your pipes and fittings a new lease of life.
-Like any other project, you will need tools and materials to put finish to the pipes and fittings. punkpower have all the tools you need for a plumbing job so visit punkpower.co.uk to gather your supplies
+Like any other project, you will need tools and materials to put finish to the pipes and fittings. punkpower have all the power tools and power tool accessories you need for a plumbing job so visit punkpower.co.uk to gather your supplies

 Tools and Materials Required for Finishing Pipes and Fittings

 Some of the tools that you will need include a putty knife, spray bottle of water, tape and rug or sponge.
 The materials required include mineral spirits, pipe cleaners and paint.
 You can choose the kind of paint you want depending with your choice of colors.
 After assembling the tools and materials required, select the type of finish you like from the following options.